ChainSafe/chainbridge-ui/README.md

   type: "Substrate";
   chainbridgePalletName: string; // The name of the chainbridge palette
   transferPalletName: string; // The name of the pallet that should initiate transfers
+  transferFunctionName: string; // The name of the method to call to initiate a transfer
   typesFileName: string; // The name of the Substrate types file.
 The file should be located in `src/Contexts/Adaptors/SubstrateApis`
 };
 ```